aliceisonacid/frontendjourney/README.md

 Welcome.
-Budding Front End Developer conquering programming languages while plotting on how to slay the night king in bramble.
+Front End Developer conquering programming languages while plotting on how to slay the night king in bramble.